NicoZanzan/dictionary-node-api/README.md

-# dictionary-cli
+# dictionary-node-api

-## Instructions for students:

-Create a program which uses the Oxford Dictionary API.
-The dictionary should give the definition of any given word.
+How it works

+The program was builded using nodejs, specifically approaching the request benefit of axios to get the response of the Apir from Oxford University.

--  Make sure to use this API: [OxFord-Dictionary](https://developer.oxforddictionaries.com) and get your own API Key.
+-  Here the documentation of the  API: [OxFord-Dictionary](https://developer.oxforddictionaries.com) and get your own API Key.

--  Your project should have an `index.js` file and any other files required.

--  Documentation for using axios: [axios](https://github.com/axios/axios)
+-  To check the documentation for using axios: [axios](https://github.com/axios/axios)

--  Example once your program is running properly:
+-  If you want to know how it works, just write in the terminal:

  ```bash
 $ node index.js happy